vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

   not implemented yet).
 Use `0 - 1` instead.
 Integer literals evaluate to a `core:Int` by default, but the compiler will cast the literal to `core:Nat` or `core:Byte` automatically if the context requires it, and the literal fits inside the target type without truncation.
-In some cases, it is neccessary to manually help the compiler by doing the casts manually.
+In some cases, it is necessary to manually help the compiler by doing the casts manually.
 This is done by calling the `nat` or `byte` method on the `Int` object, like this: `1.nat`, or `nat(1)`.
 * __Booleans:__ the reserved words `true` or `false`.
 Evaluates to `core:Bool`.
 * __Arrays:__ enclosed in square brackets (`[]`), separated with comma (`,`).
 The literal may start with